mssola/tools.nes/README.md

 out the [ones already bundled](./lib/xixanta/src/mappings) on this application for reference.

+## `xa65`

+Since `nasm` is still under heavy development, it's a good idea to compare the results that it produces with a mature and stable assembler like [cc65](https://github.com/cc65/cc65).
+The purpose of `xa65` is to provide a bridge, and so it simply executes both `nasm` and `cc65` with the given arguments.
+If the results from both assemblers are not the same, then it will display a warning and produce the binary as taken from `cc65`.

 ## `readrom`

 The `readrom` program reads a given ROM file and shows all the information that